Quick overview

 - Franchise concept: The contract should spell out the specifics of the franchise.

-- Theperiod of time for which the contract is entered into: The contract should have a clearly stated term, which can be definite or indefinite.
+- The term of the contract: The contract should have a clearly stated term, which may be definite or indefinite.
 It should also specify the conditions under which it can be renewed or terminated.

 - Fees: The contract should clearly state the amount of the initial fee and how other fees will be paid (for example, whether they will be commissions or fixed annual fees).